apache/druid/docs/content/ingestion/stream-push.md

 # Stream Push

-Druid can connect to any streaming data source through [Tranquility](https://github.com/druid-io/tranquility/blob/master/README.md), a package for pushing streams to Druid in real-time.
+Apache Druid (incubating) can connect to any streaming data source through [Tranquility](https://github.com/druid-io/tranquility/blob/master/README.md), a package for pushing streams to Druid in real-time.
 Druid does not come bundled with Tranquility, and you will have to download the distribution.